AkashCherukuri/Image-Colorization/README.md

 # Image-Colorization
 This is a repo for SoC2021, Image Colorization project.
 This repo would contain the code and I will be using this README.md as a way to catalogue my journey throughout this project.
+### TODO
+- Add LaTeX compatibility for this .md file

 ## Linear Regression
 The main aim is to estimate a linear equation representing the given set of data.
 There are two approaches to this.